- Fire Safety

 Defensive Driving Class - Defensive driving saves lives, time, and money in spite of the conditions and the actions of others.
 Collisions may be prevented by doing everything reasonable to avoid them.
 All State Fleet vehicle operators (those who drive monthly, or otherwise designated by State Fleet requirements) are required to complete the four-hour National Safety Council Defensive Driving Course at least every four years.
 Employees who wish, however, can seek permission from their supervisor to take it as frequently as every two years.
 If supervisors are unwilling to give leave time more than once every four years, employees could still choose to take vacation time or attend a night Defensive Driving Course.

 Accidents and traffic violations warrant increased training per ND State Fleet requirements.
 Any vehicle operator involved in an accident or receiving a traffic citation must demonstrate completion of a Defensive Driving Course within a year.
-The Safety and Environmental Health Office can provide employee training frequency information to supervisors upon request.
+The Office of Safety can provide employee training frequency information to supervisors upon request.

 Fueling - When fueling State vehicles, be sure to follow these guidelines: